 The downside of shaving, though, is having to deal with regrowth within only a couple days, says Mari.
 For something that lasts longer, she proposes, “If you’re a masochist, you could pluck the hairs one by one.”
 Plucking, she explains, will prevent regrowth for up to about a month, but the pain you experience in the process may live in your mind forever, so there are pros and cons to this method.

-The last tactic Mari suggests for dealing with hairy feet is waxing, which is quicker, but still painful.
-She specifically names the Bliss Poetic at-home waxing kit as a straightforward option: Simply heat the wax in the microwave, apply it to your feet and say goodbye to your foot hair for about a month or so.
-Just be sure to follow the directions closely to avoid burning yourself.
+The last tactic Mari suggests for dealing with hairy feet is waxing, which is quicker, but still painful, although it will mean you can say goodbye to your foot hair for about a month or so.
+Just be sure to follow the directions closely if you use an at-home kit, to avoid burning yourself.

 However you choose to whack your foot hair, Mari also suggests taking a good, hard look at your foot hygiene more generally during the process.
 “Guys need to moisturize their feet and cut their toenails,” she emphasizes.
 In fact, I personally suggest an at-home mani-pedi to improve the overall appearance of your feet.